jboss-developer/jboss-picketlink-quickstarts/picketlink-angularjs-rest/README.md

 You can remove the security domain configuration by running the  `remove-https.cli` script provided in the root directory of this quickstart or by manually restoring the back-up copy the configuration file.

-### Remove the Security Domain Configuration by Running the JBoss CLI Script
+### Remove the SSL Configuration by Running the JBoss CLI Script

 1. Start the JBoss Enterprise Application Platform 6 or WildFly Server by typing the following: